-From July 2020 onwards, this Web site has internally stored the values of Referer headers, along with the date and time that the referral took place.
+This Web site has internally stored the values of Referer headers, along with the date and time that the referral took place.
 No other information about the request is stored by the site itself, and no information is sent to third party trackers.

 The information is used to learn about how people are finding Choosy.
 For example, if you found this Web site by following a link from a popular news article that mentioned Choosy, the URL of that news article would show up repeatedly in my referral data.

-From July 2020 onwards, this Web site internally tracks download counts.
+This Web site internally tracks download counts.
 When you download Choosy from the site, the date and version number are stored.
 No other information about the request is stored by the site itself or sent to external trackers.

 If your trial expires, Choosy will redirect the next link it opens to an expiry page on this site to inform you that your trial is over.
 The URL you were trying to visit before Choosy redirected you is passed along to the Choosy Web site so that the expiry page can include a link for you to follow when you've read the expiry message.

 The URL isn't stored by the Choosy Web site.
 It isn't used for any purpose other than displaying the link.

 How Choosy or the Choosy Web site store or process information might change over time.

 What won't change is the guiding philosophy of how Choosy handles your data: it will never collect or store more than it needs, and it will never use that data for anything other than helping you open links in the right browser.